irthomas/nomad_obs/README.md

 1   | irIngressHigh | irIngressLow | uvisIngress | irEgressHigh | irEgressLow | uvisEgress |   | uvisDayside

-* There is no distinction between `irShortDayside`, `irDayside`, or `irLongDayside` at present.
-* It is highly recommended that the orbits with type `3` and `14` are checked thoroughly (3 = irDayside, 14 = no irDayside), as errors can affect the UVIS observations on those orbits and/or may lead to problems later.
+* It is highly recommended that the orbits with type `3` and `14` are checked thoroughly (3 = LNO irDayside, 14 = no LNO irDayside), as errors can affect the UVIS observations on those orbits and/or may lead to problems later.
 Once the summary files are made this cannot be changed. <br/> This can be checked in Excel as follows `=IF(AND(A2=3,H2=""),"Error",0)` and `=IF(AND(A2=14,NOT(H2="")),"Error",0)` however care must be taken to delete all traces of additional columns.
 Columns `N` and onwards **must** be completely empty.

-In general:
+* Note that many daysides directly before/after solar calibrations and Phobos/Deimos pointings are not allowed - these should be removed

+OCM start/end times must be checked:
+* An OCM lasts for ~1.5 orbits (either night-day-night [1 orbit] or day-night-day [2 orbits])
+* An orbit is only considered an OCM when the dayside of that orbit is within the block, so an OCM lasts for 1 or 2 orbits only.
+* Compare column L (dayside start time) in the draft orbit plan to the start/end times in extracted_events/OCM_events.txt in the zip
+* If any clash with nadir observations, change to orbit type 14 and remove observations from irDayside column
+* Sometimes an occultation can be scheduled on the same orbit as an OCM, which will lead to an error when COP rows are assigned - see later

+* There is no distinction between `irShortDayside`, `irDayside`, or `irLongDayside` at present.
 * Try to keep LNO on for the targeted observations
 * Try to keep LNO on for the MRO overlaps
-* LNO should always be switched on the orbit directly after an OCM
-* When the solar incidence angle > 60 degrees, swap some H2O / CO observations for Surface Ice observations e.g. `Ice H2O 2SUBD #1` or `Surface Ice 4SUBD 01`.
+* When the solar incidence angle > 60 degrees, swap some H2O / CO observations for Surface Ice observations e.g. `Surface Ice 4SUBD 01`.

-**When ready, send `nomad_mtpxxx_plan_generic.xlsx` to `nomad.iops@aeronomie.be` for the OU to add UVIS observations.**

-### Finalise generic orbit plan

-When the modified version is received from the OU, check for errors - e.g. remove observations that are not allowed, for example UVIS observations scheduled during OCMs (orbital correction manoeuvres) which occur on Saturday afternoons.

-#### Check nightsides

-Typically the only modification is to add UVIS nightside nadir observations.
-To keep the instrument as cool as possible, it is better that LNO dayside nadir observations are removed from the orbit before each UVIS nightside.
-This is not essential: regions of interest, MRO overlaps, etc. should not be cancelled.
-Since the LNO duty cycle is now <50%, NOMAD remains cold at all times and so this is less critical.
-LNO can run with UVIS on the occasional nightside - if so, change the orbit type to `7` and add `irNightside` to the `irNightside` column.
-Note that all observations on the dayside in the chosen orbit are unaffected, as the dayside observation always comes after the nightside observation.
-Note that LNO must not measure continuously - if there are LNO dayside measurements on the previous or same orbits, these must be removed (the `irDayside` column must be blank).

-Optionally, add `uvisNightside` in the `uvisNightside` column if not present for all UVIS nightsides.

 #### Add LNO limb measurements

 Orbits with types `4`, `14` and `3` can be changed to LNO limb orbit type `8`.
 These should correspond with CaSSIS off-nadir observations where possible, using the list `SOLAR_LOS/MARS_IN_LNO_OCC_FOV.txt` or `SOLAR_LOS/MARS_IN_UVIS_OCC_FOV.txt` provided by Bojan or Claudio.
 This txt file contains the times when the boresight is pointing closer to the ground than when flying in pure nadir-pointing mode.
 Each row in the orbit plan contains the night-to-day terminator crossing time - dayside limbs for that orbit will therefore take place within the 1 hour after the crossing time.

-There are typically around 5 limb observations per MTP, however during periods without occultations it is possible to run many more (see Appendix A).
+There are typically around 5 limb observations per MTP, however during periods without occultations it is possible to run more (see Appendix A).

 At present, limb observations are added manually: To do this, change the orbit type to `8` and add `irLimb` to the `irDayside` column.